Top Reasons to Opt for Seller Financing

-The son of a longtime friend recently caught me at a Friday night high-school game and informed me he and his wife had turned down an older home in the neighborhood they always wanted, for a new home in a subdivision.
+A recent experience of mine reminded me of the importance of seller financing.
+The son of a longtime friend of mine recently caught me at a Friday night high-school game and informed me he and his wife had turned down an older home in the neighborhood they always wanted, for a new home in a subdivision.

 They also declined the possibility of no-cost seller financing from the owner of the older home because the builder offered a slightly lower rate on the new home.